 Francis and Geary left the show in 1983 at the height of their popularity, returning a decade later to much fanfare.
-Although Francis had departed in 2002 to focus on raising her two children and Geary recently announced that he's retiring, Francis has returned to General Hospital to tell the final chapter of Luke and Laura’s story.
-She spoke to Bio about the iconic couple’s farewell and how playing Laura has shaped her life.
+Although Francis had departed in 2002 to focus on raising her two children, she returned to General Hospital when Geary announced that he was leaving the show in 2015.
+She spoke to Biography about the iconic couple’s farewell and how playing Laura has shaped her life.

 Well, obviously it’s been a huge part of my life and bringing it to a closure is personal and I’m very glad I am a part of it.
 It would be wrong if I were not.
 I’ve been kind of weepy, in and out, facing the reality of really having it be over because it’s been my life for decades; every anniversary, the 25th year anniversary, the 30th year anniversary.
 I’m feeling very nostalgic and appropriately grateful for what I had.

-Laura has returned because her son Lucky has been kidnapped and she needs Luke’s help to save him.
+Laura returned because her son Lucky has been kidnapped and she needed Luke’s help to save him.
 What can you reveal about their storyline?

 I can’t reveal actual story because that just isn’t right, but I can tell you that it’s definitely going to be a crowd pleaser.
 It’s sort of like a bookend story, which is great.
 There will be more [actors] showing up as surprises.
 There’re some unbelievably powerful scenes between Jonathan Jackson and Tony Geary that are just not to be missed.

-Jonathan Jackson, who plays Lucky, has been starring on the primetime series Nashville for the past few years.
-What was your reunion like?
+Jonathan Jackson, who plays Lucky, has starred on the primetime series Nashville What was your reunion like?

 It was great.
 I didn’t get to have a one-on-one scene with him, which was a sad thing for me.
 But him coming back to the set that day, everyone was overcome with emotion.
 They embraced him.
 Then we all looked at each other.
 We embraced each other.
 He was like, “Mom!”
 You could see everyone was so touched to remember a time on this show that was so special that everyone looks back on with a lot of love.